 For us, this means starting with our Schools Behind Our River project to deliver hands-on learning opportunities for school students to embrace environmental conservation projects that connect local communities with the health of their river catchment, Maori heritage, and sustainable biodiversity goals.

-Our Team includes trustees Chris Morrison, Campbell McLean, and Michael Birch.
+Our Team includes trustees Chris Morrison, Campbell McLean, Michael Birch, and Melissa Clark-Reynolds.

 Our Story began in 2017 when Chris Morrison and Campbell McLean were hiking the Kepler Track above Lake Te Anau.